Quick overview

 Why is there a charge for bins in the first place?

 The main purpose of the municipal waste charge is to cover the costs associated with the collection, sorting and disposal of waste.
 It allows municipalities to ensure the regular collection of bins, the operation of collection yards or the disposal of illegal dumps.
-The legal basis for this obligation can be found in Act No. 565/1990 Coll., on local taxes.
+The legal basis for this obligation can be found in the Local Tax Act.

 Are you solving a similar problem?